 The film starts with an introductory scene showing Lavinia, a dead witch, with her minions trying to force Paul Manning to sign her book in blood.

-When he finds his brother has gone missing, antiques dealer Robert Manning's investigations lead to a country estate, Craxted Lodge, where he discovers an air of menace involving witches, sacrifices, and the dominating prescence of Morley, Lord of the manor.
+When he finds his brother has gone missing, antique dealer Robert Manning’s investigations lead to a country estate, Craxted Lodge, where he discovers an air of menace involving witches, sacrifices, and the dominating presence of Morley, Lord of the manor.